 Where the components of a range system have been aggregated using the S-57 Collection Object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 Feature type Range System.
 The Range System and its individual components will be aggregated using the named association Range System Aggregation (see S-101 DCEG clause 25.13).

-In S-101, a named range system should be encoded as Range System of type curve or surface.
+In S-101, a named range system should be encoded as Range System of geometric primitive curve or surface.
 Data Producers may be required to manually create the curve or surface during the conversion process, however a suitably configured converter may create the curve or surface by referencing the geometry of the components of the range system to identify its extent (see S-101 DCEG clause 15.6).
 Data Producers may enhance the presentation of the curve or surface by utilizing the geometry of only the navigable sections of the range system.

 Where a C_ASSO has been created to associate a range system with the dangers that it marks, this will not be converted.
 It is considered that this relationship is not relevant for S-101.